Battle of Al Mahbes (1985): Casualties and consequences

-Morocco announces that the Polisario's losses are 66 men, 6 T-55s, 2 BMP-1s and 6 other vehicles.
+Morocco announced that the Polisario's losses were 66 men, 6 T-55s, 2 BMP-1s and 6 other vehicles.

-Rabat acknowledges that 25 Moroccan soldiers were killed and 48 wounded, while the Polisario communiqué announces the death of 311 soldiers, the capture of 3 other soldiers and the destruction of 17 tanks, 14 armored personnel carriers and 21 other royal vehicles.
+Rabat acknowledged that 25 Moroccan soldiers were killed and 48 wounded, while the Polisario communiqué announced the death of 311 soldiers, the capture of 3 other soldiers and the destruction of 17 tanks, 14 armored personnel carriers and 21 other royal vehicles.
 This attack showed that the Polisario were still capable of launching heavy attacks and that the Moroccan defense wall was not impassable.